FAQS

 What does “affordable” really mean for this site and who will live here?

 The term “affordable” is based on area median income (AMI) levels established by the California Department of Housing and Community Development for each county.
 MidPen is currently planning to restrict Cypress Point to those earning up to 80% of AMI.
-For 2019, 80% AMI is $128,960 for a family of four and 60% of AMI is $96,720 for a family of four.
+For 2023, 80% AMI is $149,100 for a family of four.*

 According to the Living Wage Calculator* the following job categories typically pay less than $60,000 annually in San Mateo County: